Adrita-Khan/RFI_Mitigation_Review/README.md

 - **Inclusion**: Focus on ML/AI for RFI, peer-reviewed, and published from 2014 to 2024.
 - **Exclusion**: Irrelevant topics, low-quality publications, and duplicates.

+### Data Extraction and Analysis

+Data were extracted from selected papers and categorized by techniques, algorithms, evaluation metrics, and datasets.
+The analysis helped in comparing the effectiveness of different RFI mitigation strategies.

 ![RFI Radio Astronomy](https://i0.wp.com/spacenews.com/wp-content/uploads/2023/07/rfi-radioastronomy.jpg?w=1600&ssl=1)

 ## Results

 ### Performance Analysis

 The analysis compares ML/AI-based methods to traditional ones, showing significant improvement in detection rates and reduced false positives.
+Performance metrics like accuracy, recall, precision, and F1 score were used.

 ### Case Studies